saucelabs/sauce-docs/docs/screener/component-testing/integrations/continuous-integration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Get continuous visual test automation by integrating Visual Component tests directly into your continuous integration (CI) build.
+Get continuous visual test automation by integrating Screener Component tests directly into your continuous integration (CI) build.

 Screener will automatically run tests, and pass or fail your builds depending on visual regressions found.